 Step 5.
 Make sure that each site develops its own plan.
 For multisite studies, each site should develop its own plan based on the local environment, established relationships, and potential for controversy.
 For example, in preparation for the release of the results of the HPTN 039 study-which investigated whether acyclovir (a drug that suppresses genital herpes) reduces the risk of an HIV infection in someone with genital herpes-each trial site filled in the template shown in Box 6.1.
-(To download the template, click here.)
-Although these sites were involved in exactly the same study, the site in Johannesburg, South Africa, and the site in Lima, Peru, developed different plans for the dissemination of their results (see full narrative plans from both sites in Appendices 6.1 and 6.2).
-Each plan responded to local needs and opportunities, outlined a clear picture of how to proceed, and demonstrated creativity in the approaches that were used.
-For studies with multiple sites within the same country, all of the sites should coordinate at
+Although these sites were involved in exactly the same study, the sites in Johannesburg, South Africa, and Lima, Peru, developed different plans for the dissemination of their results (see full narrative plans from both sites in Appendices 6.1 and 6.2).
+Each plan responded to local needs and opportunities, outlined a clear picture of how to proceed, and demonstrated creativity in the approaches they used.
+For studies with multiple sites within the same country, all of the sites should coordinate at the country level to ensure consistency.